rentry/rentry.github.io/_posts/2022-08-20-about-wyoming.md

 My hometown literally only exists because of the federal government.
 I grew up in a desert, and yet it’s a thriving farming community.
 Why?
 Because in 1904 the (federal) Bureau of Reclamation authorized and built the [Buffalo Bill Dam](https://en.wikipedia.org/wiki/Buffalo_Bill_Dam), near Cody, Wyoming.
 Besides producing power, the dam and resulting irrigation projects brought water for irrigation to an otherwise arid basin.
 My hometown literally wouldn’t exist otherwise.

+The building of this dam followed previous federal incentives for private irrigation projects (namely by way of [The Carey Act](https://www.wyohistory.org/encyclopedia/watering-dry-land-wyoming-and-federal-irrigation)), but those private efforts failed, resulting in direct intervention by the federal government.

 ### Rural electrification
 My own mormon grandfather supported a family of 11 (my mother is one of 10 kids) by working for a power co-op originally funded by—you guessed it— the federal government via the New Deal’s [Rural Electrification Act](https://en.wikipedia.org/wiki/Rural_Electrification_Act).